 You said:

-Simple.
-Make an appointment with the local pastor to talk over the issues.
-The length can vary from situation to situation, but is usually around 6 to 9 months.
+It's simple.
+Make an appointment with the local pastor to share with him your interest in joining the family.
+The length can vary from situation to situation, but it is usually around a six to nine month period that ends on Easter Sunday.

 Check out my favorites page.
 You'll appreciate the reasoning more.